Chrispruiz/ORM-Challenge-E-commerce-Back-End/README.md

 # E-Commerce Back End

   ## Description:
   This project is the back end of an e-commerce site.
-This application allows users to add, update and delete products, categories, tags, and data within each section.
+This application allows users to add, update and delete products, categories, tags, and data within each section using RESTful API routes.
+This application uses Express.js to run the server, MySQL for the database, and Sequelize for Object-Relational Mapping (ORM) to run SQL models.

   [GitHub link](https://github.com/Chrispruiz/ORM-Challenge-E-commerce-Back-End.git)